-Calao, Prieto-Diaz, Sorsogon, [05.12.18] – A first innovative tool for learning has been established some three years ago and found its home inside the bucolic school yard of Calao Elementary School called dubbed as – Resort for Learning.
+Calao, Prieto-Diaz, Sorsogon, [05.12.18] – A first innovative tool for learning has been established some three years ago and found its home inside the bucolic schoolyard of Calao Elementary School called dubbed as – Resort for Learning.

 A nook of knowledge was born out of sheer passion and creativity to reach out the non-readers to learn how to read.
-In an unassuming small space who used to be a patch of garden, was transformed into an outdoor “mini resort” intended for learning.
+In an unassuming small space who used to be a patch of garden, was transformed into an outdoor “mini-resort” intended for learning.

 A small hut was built to provide cool shades and offers a roof from sunshine and rains – is a silent witness to this noble innovation that continually nurturing the fragile young minds in the village of Calao.

-The lawn is shaded with trees, ornamentals, a cemented pathways, reading stations made of concrete exudes an ambiance of cosiness that would attract pre-schoolers and pupils to learn how to read and recognize alphabets, short sentences and simple paragraphs with ease and entertainment.
+The lawn is shaded with trees, ornamentals, a cemented pathways, reading stations made of concrete exudes an ambiance of coziness that would attract pre-schoolers and pupils to learn how to read and recognize alphabets, short sentences and simple paragraphs with ease and entertainment.

 The five reading stations consisted of the following: Station 1 is made of printed words, Station 2 provides The Marungko Approach and Family Words, Station 3 provides the Consonant Blends, Station 4, Phrases, Station 5 Sentences and Short Paragraphs/Stories.

-A Gubatnon dialect will soon to be introduced in the resort station in the coming school year in consonance to the curriculum on mother tonque so that the younger grades’ needs will be met.
+A Gubatnon dialect will soon to be introduced in the resort station in the coming school year in consonance to the curriculum on mother tongue so that the younger grades’ needs will be met.

 The philosophy behind in this resort is straightforward: to make education in Calao Elementary School entertaining and making entertainment educational.